codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 max-width="80%"
 %}

-If you don't use docker containers in your Jenkins pipeline, then you need to follow the same advice as the previous section (i.e. find a docker image that has the tools you need and create your own freestyle step in Codefresh).
+If you don't use Docker containers in your Jenkins pipeline, then you need to follow the same advice as the previous section (i.e. find a Docker image that has the tools you need and create your own freestyle step in Codefresh).

 ### Checking out source code